andreasvirkus/cottage/src/content/thoughts/scroll-driven-animations-from-scratch.md

 I've touched on [scroll-padding](/thoughts/get-your-scroll-on) before, but CSS's scroll story has gotten _much_ more interesting since then.
-Scroll-driven animations let you tie any CSS animation to scroll progress — no JavaScript, no IntersectionObserver, no scroll event listeners, no `requestAnimationFrame` loops.
-Just CSS.
+Scroll-driven animations let you tie any CSS animation to scroll progress — no JavaScript, no IntersectionObserver, no scroll event listeners, no `requestAnimationFrame` loops; just CSS.

 Let's build this up from zero.